-- 'BlackBeard's Revenge' - An Interactive Story for Young People with Special Needs
+- 27 Oct: 'Blackbeard's Revenge' - Family Activity for Children with Special Needs

 The Health Team at Portesbery School consists of Nurses, Physiotherapists, a Speech and Language therapist and an Occupational Therapist (and their support staff).
 The team are employed by the NHS, but work as an integral part of the school community, working in partnership with pupils, parents, carers and teaching staff.
 The aim of the team is to ensure that the health needs of the pupils are met so that they may achieve their full potential whilst at school.